amlanuet/bootPi/README.md

 ## Wiring Diagram
-Connect the DC motors to the ESCs.
+1. Connect the DC motors to the ESCs.
-Connect the ESCs signal wire to the Raspberry Pi GPIO pins (Pin 38 and Pin 40 for PWM signals). (on the ESC 120a this is a white wire)
+2. onnect the ESCs signal wire to the Raspberry Pi GPIO pins (Pin 38 and Pin 40 for PWM signals). (on the ESC 120a this is a white wire)
-Connect the batteries to their respective components:
+3. Connect the batteries to their respective components:
-Each motor negative to its own battery, And the positive to the manual switches and then to the battery.
+4. Each motor negative to its own battery, And the positive to the manual switches and then to the battery.
-Power bank to the Raspberry Pi.
+5. Power bank to the Raspberry Pi.
-Makita battery to the network switch and WiFi bullet.
+6. Makita battery to the network switch and WiFi bullet.
-Ensure all connections are secure and insulated.
+7 Ensure all connections are secure and insulated.

 ## Software Setup
 ### Raspberry Pi